Message from the Anesthesiology Residency Director

 A Letter From the Program Director

-Welcome to the Lahey Hospital & Medical Center (LHMC) Department of Anesthesiology and Interventional Pain Medicine.
-LHMC is a tertiary care, referral center and well known for clinical and surgical excellence.
+Welcome to the Lahey Hospital & Medical Center (Lahey) Department of Anesthesiology, Perioperative and Pain Medicine.
+I am excited that you are interested in our training program at Lahey.
+Lahey is a tertiary care referral center and is well known for clinical and surgical excellence.

-Much of our faculty has been here for many years and we pride ourselves on fostering a collegial environment throughout the institution.
+Many of our faculty have been here for many years and we pride ourselves on fostering a collegial environment throughout the institution.

 Lahey anesthesiologists have expertise in a variety of subspecialties including critical care medicine, cardiac anesthesia, transesophageal echocardiography, transplant anesthesia, regional anesthesia, and pain management.